Q & A Library

 Answer (Published 11/1/2007)

-I've seen Internet hype on graviola, which is being widely promoted as a cancer-fighting herb.
+I’ve seen Internet hype on graviola, which is being widely promoted as a cancer-fighting herb.
 Some Web sites claim that it is 10,000 times stronger than the chemotherapy drug Adriamycin, and that it is effective against prostate, lung, breast, colon and pancreatic cancers.
-None of this is true.
+None of these claims about graviola benefits is true.

 The idea that graviola is an effective cancer fighter comes from research at Purdue University’s School of Pharmacy and Pharmaceutical Sciences on the active components of the tree, unique substances known as annonaceous acetogenins.
 The Purdue investigators found them to be potent inhibitors of cancer cells while leaving normal cells alone.
 They also found the compounds to be effective against drug-resistant cancer cells.